ArturoDent/symbol-jump-and-select/README.md

 ## TODO

 * Work on more parents nodes shown on filtering: e.g., show function declaration on switch/case or show the switch on filter by `case`, show class on `constructor`.
-* Conside making `ignoreFocusOut` an optional setting.
+* Consider making `ignoreFocusOut` an optional setting.
 * `centerOnCursor` on opening?
 Search by symbol/node range.
 * Keep an eye on [TreeView.activeItem](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.treeViewActiveItem.d.ts).
 * Follow focus of editor cursor?
 Center enclosing symbol?